 Back in 1835, property loss prevention was not a top-of-mind business issue.
 That is, if your business was hit by fire, flood or another natural hazard, you rebuilt and hoped for the best.
 Until a Rhode Island, USA, textile mill owner named Zachariah Allen came along.

-Allen, who was also a scientist, lawyer, writer, inventor and civil leader, made property improvements to his mill to minimise the chance of fire loss and increase the mill’s resilience.
+Allen, who was also a scientist, lawyer, writer, inventor and civic leader, made property improvements to his mill to minimise the chance of fire loss and increase the mill’s resilience.
 After taking these steps, he asked his insurance company for a reduced premium.
 He was turned down.

 What happened next changed everything.